Best CRM Software & Tools for 2022

 What is CRM Software? – Customer relationship management (CRM) software is a broad category of tools designed to keep track of their customer relationships, manage sales and marketing processes, and deliver a more efficient service.
 It functions as both a database and a productivity tool.
 It serves as a repository of customer contact information, and it also stores records of interaction data and helps facilitate workflow automation.
 CRM software, at its core, is a database of customer and business contacts.
+One example of this is cobrowsing software.
 Today, advances in technology have enabled sales, marketing, and customer support teams to use it for a wide variety of tasks, resulting in improved efficiency.

 - Sales teams use CRM systems to build greater personalization and better relationships and track and plan better customer interactions.
 As a result, their entire sales funnel becomes more intentional.